Skip Global navigation and goto content

 Florida Department of Health in Putnam County

-• Information, support, advocacy with law enforcement and the court system.
+• Information, support, and advocacy with law enforcement and the court system

-• Victim advocacy within the legal, medical, social and economic systems.
+• Victim advocacy within the legal, medical, social, and economic channels

 Anyone who has been the victim of a sexual crime needs compassion, sensitivity, and caring.
 Dealing with the feelings and issues resulting from the crime can be overwhelming and confusing.
 Services including hotline, crisis intervention and advocacy are available to you free of charge from your local certified rape crisis center.

-• To give an oral or written impact statement.
+• To give an verbal or written impact statement

-Rape crisis centers are legally and ethically required to protect your confidentiality (Florida Statute 90.5035).
+Rape crisis centers are required to protect your confidentiality (section 90.5035, Florida Statutes).
 Unless you specifically ask them in writing with your signature to release information about you, they will not.

-It is a pattern of controlling behaviors - violence or threats of violence - that one person uses to establish power over an intimate partner in order to control that partner's actions and activities.
+Domestic Violence is a pattern of controlling behaviors, violence or threats of violence, that one person uses to establish power over an intimate partner in order to control that partner's actions and activities.
 Domestic violence is not a disagreement, a marital spat, or an anger management problem.
 Domestic violence is abusive, disrespectful, and hurtful behaviors that one intimate partner chooses to use against the other partner.

 You may be experiencing domestic violence if your partner is doing any of these or other unwanted behaviors: